 - 8.4.9.
 From the affordability analysis undertaken, it is apparent that only a quarter of residents are able to access sale dwellings without subsidy.
 This means the majority of households must choose from alternative tenures, either Private Rent, or an Affordable Housing (AH) tenure.
 Given the majority of dwellings in the Neighbourhood Area (NA) are privately owned, this suggests a significant misalignment with community need.
-Notwithstanding the AECOM findings, the supplementary parish survey did not highlight any need for private rental properties. - 8.4.10.
+Notwithstanding the AECOM findings, the supplementary Plan Area survey did not highlight any need for private rental properties. - 8.4.10.
 It is notable however, that rents for entry-level Private Rented Sector (PRS) dwellings remain higher than median household incomes, indicating the majority of households are likely to require some form of subsidised housing.
 It is therefore appropriate that the accent is placed on the provision of AH.
-As shown in the Affordable Housing Model, a target of 40% would make substantial in-roads into the overall need for AH over the Plan period. - 8.4.11.
-As stated above, Charlton's population is ageing, with the proportion of adults 45- 64 rising.
-The housing needs Assessment in addition to the supplementary parish survey highlights that issue is particularly significant for the Parish.
-This threatens the vitality of the community and places extra, and different, demands on local health, transport and housing.
-Housing for an aging population needs to be carefully considered.
+As shown in the Affordable Housing Model, a target of 40% would make substantial in-roads into the overall need for AH over the Plan period.